 There was an occasional clearing in the forest and an opening in the low clouds that would reveal a interesting glimpse of nearby ridges or domes.
 It was difficult to take pictures, though, since I was carrying my camera under my poncho.
 It was almost brand new and I didn't want to risk getting it wet.

 Looking toward Spanish Mountain

 As the day wore on, the rain diminished greatly and finally stopped altogether.
 The sun even made a few appearances here and there from time to time.
 I ate a lunch of sourdough bread and cheese near Cabin Creek.
 The weather had improved enough that I decided to put away my poncho.

 The trail continued past several beautiful, though wet, meadows. ( One meadow near Crown Rock is actually called, “Wet Meadow”.
 Go figure.)
-Eventually, it passes by the Crown Valley Guard Station (at the boundary of Kings Canyon National Park) and drops down into Crown Valley.
+Eventually, it passed by the Crown Valley Guard Station (at the boundary of Kings Canyon National Park) and drops down into Crown Valley.